|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For everyone who loves a loaded baked potato, this casserole is for you.
-It combines all of the indulgent spud ingredients, including bacon, sour cream, and plenty of cheese, and layers them into a hefty side dish.
-The beauty of this recipe is that it's a guaranteed crowd-pleaser with the flexibility to riff a little on the ingredients to your taste.
-It can also be prepped ahead and refrigerated until baking, and it makes a great accompaniment to a meaty main dish.
+A loaded baked potato is a beloved side dish, often including bacon, sour cream, and plenty of cheese.
+This recipe combines all of these indulgent ingredients and layers them into a hefty casserole.
+The beauty of this dish is that it's a guaranteed crowd-pleaser with the flexibility to adjust the ingredients to your taste.
+It can also be prepped ahead and refrigerated until it's time to bake.
+Perfect to serve while watching the game, this mashed potato-based casserole makes a great accompaniment to a meaty main dish as well as roasted poultry.

-- 1 tablespoon plus 1 teaspoon of salt, divided
+- 1 tablespoon plus 1 teaspoon salt (divided)

 - 1/2 teaspoon freshly ground black pepper